Olympics-Putin arrives in Beijing for Winter Olympics with gas supply deal for China | Headlines

 - China

-Russian President Vladimir Putin touched down in Beijing for the 2022 Winter Olympics on Friday, bringing with him a deal to increase natural gas supply to China amid rising tensions with the West.
+Russian President Vladimir Putin arrived in Beijing on Friday for the 2022 Winter Olympics and a meeting with Chinese President Xi Jinping, bringing with him a deal to increase natural gas supplies to China amid rising tension with the West.

-Putin told Chinese President Xi Jinping in Beijing that Russia had prepared a new deal to supply China with an additional 10 billion cubic meters of natural gas, according to a broadcast of their talks aired in Moscow.
+Putin told Xi that Russia had prepared a new deal to supply China with an additional 10 billion cubic meters of natural gas, according to a broadcast of their talks aired in Moscow.
 Russia, one of the global leaders in hydrocarbon supplies, has been strengthening its ties with China, the world's top energy consumer against the backdrop of Moscow's standoff with the West over Ukraine and other issues.

+The broadcast aired in Moscow showed Xi and Putin, neither one wearing a mask, sitting opposite each across a large table in a Beijing state guesthouse, surrounded by masked aides.
+"I would like to thank you for the invitation to the opening of the Olympic Games," Putin told Xi.
+"We know firsthand that this is a huge job.
+I am sure that our Chinese friends have done it brilliantly, as you always do when preparing for such major events."

+Xi said the meeting injected new vitality into the relationship, according to the report.
+The Olympics, already transformed by the coronavirus pandemic and to be held within a strictly closed-loop, have also been overshadowed by the threat of a Russian invasion of Ukraine.

-Chinese state television CCTV said Putin had arrived in the Chinese capital, noting that he had, like China, expressed opposition to the "politicization" of the Games.
-CCTV footage showed a jet flying with the Russian and Chinese flags.
+The United States and some of its allies have announced a diplomatic boycott of the Games in protest at China's human rights record.
+China denies any abuses.
+Earlier, China state television footage showed a jet flying with the Russian and Chinese flags.
 Next to it were jetted with Mongolian and Serbian flags.
 Serbian President Aleksandar Vucic and Prime Minister L. Oyun-Erdene, of Mongolia, are expected to attend the opening ceremony later on Friday.

-Earlier, state media reported that Qatar's Emir Sheikh Tamim bin Hamad Al Thani and the United Arab Emirates' Crown Prince Sheikh Mohamed bin Zayed Al Nahyan had also touched down.
-The United States and some of its allies have announced a diplomatic boycott of the Games in protest at China's human rights record.
-China denies any abuses.

-Putin and Xi were expected to have lunch together on Friday and could sign more than 15 agreements, according to the Kremlin, with new deals being prepared in relation to natural gas.
-The Olympics, already transformed by the coronavirus pandemic and to be held within a strictly closed-loop, have also been overshadowed by the threat of a Russian invasion of Ukraine.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)